StaxWP/visibility-logic-elementor/readme.txt

 6. Visibility Logic for Elementor - Admin Panel

 == Changelog ==

+= 2.2.3 =
+* Fix error when using Elementor version older than 3.3.0

 = 2.2.2 =
 * New Section option: Hide section when all the widgets inside it are hidden